Don’t judge each day by the harvest you reap, but by the seeds you plant.Robert Louis Stevenson

 Is there a need for shackling except in rare cases of extreme violence?
 Does its practice reflect another instance of what could be called a troubling mindset on the part of law enforcement?
 Being arrested and incarcerated is humiliating enough.
 Is there really a need for further abasement, for further loss of dignity, for further pain and discomfort?
 If so then the shame would be on those who have so little compassion and who have so little regard for the humanity of others.

-One thought on “Shackling and the Humanity of Others”
+One response to “Shackling and the Humanity of Others”

 1. This is a basic human rights violation.
 Why should a mother and the